tanfwong/rfsoc_notes/_sources/ch2/hls_tasks.md

   in each iteration).

-* In the binding task, the input and output arrays `in` and `out` are bound to block RAM resources external to the kernel and the other variables are bound to registers.
+* In the binding task, the input and output arrays `in` and `out` are bound to RAM resource external to the kernel and the other variables are bound to registers.
 Each of the parameter input variables `a`, `b`, and `c` is mapped to an input 8-bit data port.

-* In the control logic extraction task, control logics for accessing the block RAM and the input data ports for the parameters, such as data ports, address ports, chip-enable (ce) and write-enable (we) signals are created.
+* In the control logic extraction task, control logics for accessing the RAM and the input data ports for the parameters, such as data ports, address ports, chip-enable (ce) and write-enable (we) signals are created.
 The HLS tool also construct the FSM as shown in {numref}`HLS_task_4` to sequence the operation schedule stepping